mattfreeman-london/javascript-practice/README.md

 dogYears.js:
 - to enter a human age, and see it in dog years

+hospitalEmployee.js:
+- create a parent, and then child class

 Kelvin.js:
 - to convert a starting temperature into Celsius and Newtom